You must choose and choose right. Upon your stout shoulders rests a momentous decision: which mobile devices will you target for testing?

 You don’t want an iPad testing fail, for instance, due to neglect of older models that are still very much in use.

 Yes, ensuring an optimal mobile user experience is critical to your business and brand, but frankly it’s impossible to quickly scan, much less fully test, your website on all mobile devices.
-The sheer volume of phones and tablets is simply mind-boggling, easily surpassing the 24,876 distinct models registered in 2015.
+The sheer volume of phones and tablets is simply mind-boggling, easily surpassing the 24,876 distinct models.

 Testing Strategy 1: Follow the Crowd?